Cheese-S/Cheese-S.github.io/_pages/about.md

 At such an early stage of my career, it is not unusual for me to encounter something that I possess zero knowledge of.
 More often than not, while trying to understand that "something", I find myself ignorant in the face of another thing.

 Thus, this website is built.
 It acts as a blog/journal of my experience of going down one rabbit hole after another.
-May this website serve to shine some lights for my fellow learner.
+May this website serve to shine some lights for my fellow learners.

-At last, a cheesy yet effective inspirational quote from one of my favorite movies, <em>Whiplash</em>
+At last, a cheesy yet inspirational quote from one of my favorite movies, <em>Whiplash</em>

 >But is there a line?
 You know, maybe you go too far and discourage the next Charlie Parker from ever becoming Charlie Parker?